Bighairymtnman/CSS-Basics/README.md

 ## Practical Example

 ### MyBlog
 The [MyBlog](MyBlog/) folder contains a practical implementation showcasing CSS concepts from this guide.
-This example builds upon the HTML structure from our [HTML-Reference](https://github.com/Bighairymtnman/HTML-Reference) repository, demonstrating how CSS enhances basic HTML markup with:
+This example builds upon the HTML structure found in the HTMLElements.md file from our [HTML-Reference](https://github.com/Bighairymtnman/HTML-Reference) repository, demonstrating how CSS enhances basic HTML markup with:

 - Responsive navigation
 - Typography styling